ericyd/salamivg/README.md

 ## Examples

-See [the /sketch folder in my personal generative art repo](https://github.com/ericyd/generative-art/tree/57c17efb12df78fa5f4b5ab73adc6352a543cbbc/homegrown-svg/sketch) for some examples.
+There is [a Gallery page in the Wiki](https://github.com/ericyd/salamivg/wiki/Gallery) with some example renders and links to the code used to create them.

+If you're the clone-n-run type, there are some additional examples in [the /sketch folder of this generative art repo](https://github.com/ericyd/generative-art/tree/57c17efb12df78fa5f4b5ab73adc6352a543cbbc/homegrown-svg/sketch).
 Assuming you have configured your `package.json` to declare `"type": "module"`, you can simply run as a normal Node script:

 ```js
 node example.js